A Three-Level Whole-Body Disturbance Rejection Control Framework for Dynamic Motions in Legged Robots: Experimental Verification

 \section{Experimental Verification}

-In this section, we first conduct two comparison real-robot experiments on a single PC (Intel i7-13700KF, 3.4 GHz) with the quadruped A1 robot on flat ground, demonstrating the advantages of the proposed T-WB-DRC over WB-DRC and standard WB-C. We then perform a real-robot experiment on challenging terrain outdoor using a low-performance hardware platform, a microcomputer with an Intel i7-1165G7, 2.8 GHz.
+In this section, we first present two real-robot comparison experiments conducted on a single PC (Intel i7-13700KF, 3.4 GHz) using the Unitree A1 quadruped robot.
+The robot is equipped with joint encoders featuring a 15-bit resolution and an IMU operating at a 1 kHz sampling frequency, all performed on flat ground.
+These experiments highlight the advantages of the proposed T-WB-DRC over both the WB-DRC and the standard WB-C. We then perform a real-robot experiment on challenging terrain outdoors using a low-performance hardware platform, a microcomputer with an Intel i7-1165G7, 2.8 GHz.
 First, we reduce the knee joint output torque by 50\% to evaluate the fault tolerance of the robot using three different methods.
 Next, the robot trots in place with a 5 kg load, as shown in Fig. \ref{fig_A1}, to assess its robustness to model uncertainties.
 Additionally, to demonstrate the control framework’s ability to handle model uncertainties and external disturbances on rough terrain, we conduct experiments with the robot trotting on such terrain while carrying the 5 kg load, highlighting the T-WB-DRC’s low dependence on hardware.
-The operating frequency for high-level control is set to 40 Hz with the prediction horizon $T = 1 s$ and the total number of steps $H = 34$, while the low-level control operates at 1000 Hz with the prediction horizon $T_0 = 1 s$ and the total number of steps $M = 34$.
+The operating frequency for high-level control is set to 40 Hz with the prediction horizon $T = 1$ s and the total number of steps $H = 34$, while the low-level control operates at 1000 Hz with the prediction horizon $T_0 = 1$ s and the total number of steps $M = 34$.
 The robust MPC also operates at 40 Hz with the prediction horizon $T = 1 s$ and discrete interval $\delta_t = 0.03 s$.
 We choose MH-ESO as the disturbances estimator and the saturator as the signal processing module.
-The desired base link height is set to 0.31 m and the desired roll angles of the base link is set to 0 rad.
+The desired base link height is set to 0.31 m and the desired roll angle of the base link is set to 0 rad.